Kalyzee/knotes/README.md

 ## Database configuration / installation

-You have to add into edx settings file
+You have to add into edX settings file

 For dev environment you have to add at the end of /edx/app/edxapp/edx-platform/cms/envs/devstack.py and  /edx/app/edxapp/edx-platform/lms/envs/devstack.py